 This plays back to the purpose tip at the top of this article.
 Can your student use the skills and information they’ve acquired to benefit others?
 It could be …

 Some internet searching — or discussions with students and others — can reveal a cause.
 A video call with a representative of the cause or organization could shed new light for students and motivate them.
-You can use the Microsoft Educator Network database to find a free virtual guest speaker.
+You can set this up yourself or use

 Doing something in service of others can get higher motivation and better results.

 Suggested tool: Google Meet, Zoom, Microsoft Teams, Empatico.org